 Dr. Pereira is a Principal Chemical Engineer and Group Leader for the Process Simulations and Safeguards group in the Chemical and Fuel Cycle Technologies Division at Argonne National Laboratory.
 He also serves as a Relationship Manager in DDNRND (NA-22) for Argonne’s National Security Programs.
 Dr. Pereira has been involved on a number of projects related to the reprocessing of spent nuclear fuel and the nuclear fuel cycle.

-Brent Heilman is the Department Manager for Nonproliferation Research and Analysis within the Strategic Security Sciences division at Argonne National Laboratory and serves as the Relationship Manager with NNSA’s Office of Nonproliferation and Arms Control (NA-24).
+Brent Heilman is the Department Manager for Nonproliferation Research, Analysis & Engagement within the Strategic Security Sciences division at Argonne National Laboratory and serves as the Relationship Manager with NNSA’s Office of Nonproliferation and Arms Control (NA-24).

 John Stevens leads the Reactor Material Management Programs in Argonne’s Nuclear Science and Engineering Division, whose teams perform reactor conversion design and analysis, in addition to contributing to development of advanced fuels.
 He is a reactor physicist with over 30 years of engineering experience.
 John also serves as a Relationship Manager in DNNMMM (NA-23) for Argonne’s National Security Programs.